FDK 6.9.5, 6.9.6, and 6.9.7: Known issues and minor bugs have been fixed.

-- Timer event APIs for Change Details page.
+- Timer event methods for Change Details page.

-- Data APIs for the Planning section in Change Details page.
+- Data methods for the Planning section in Change Details page.

-- Event APIs for Planned Start Date, Planned End Date, and Custom Change fields on both New Change and Change Details pages.
+- Events methods for Planned Start Date, Planned End Date, and Custom Change fields on both New Change and Change Details pages.

-- Set value Interface API for dependent fields in New Ticket, Ticket Details, New Change, and Change Details pages.
+- Set value Interface methods for dependent fields in New Ticket, Ticket Details, New Change, and Change Details pages.